-What is the throughput I will get after enabling IPsec on my ExpressRoute connection?
+What is the throughput I'll get after enabling IPsec on my ExpressRoute connection?

 If Azure VPN gateway is used, check the performance numbers here.
 If a third-party VPN gateway is used, check with the vendor for the performance numbers.

-See Configure MACsec for more information about the MACsec configuration.
+For more information about the MACsec configuration, see Configure MACsec.

-See Configure IPsec for more information about the IPsec configuration.
+For more information about the IPsec configuration, See Configure IPsec.